Page width Text size

 Fruit Fly Operational Agreement

-The agreement provides the detailed contractual arrangements of how industry and government will work together to deliver better biosecurity outcomes of the four most common fruit flies.
+The agreement provides the detailed contractual arrangements of how industry and government will work together to deliver better biosecurity outcomes of the three most common fruit flies.
 It sets out the operational requirement for readiness and response activities as well as cost-sharing arrangements between government and the affected industries.

 The overarching outcome sought from the OA is that GIA Deed Signatories will work together to reduce impacts to the horticulture sector from fruit fly by: